 How do you think HTL has changed since you've been a part of the sector, and how do you think it will change in the future?

-I think there has been a great focus on sustainability, specifically in terms of decarbonisation and zero emission vehicles.
-Despite the pressures of Covid and the significant drop in Who is your role model in the industry?
-I have three!
-Mary Hewitt, Jana Siber and Marianne Bøttger.
+I think there has been a areat focus on sustainability, specifically in terms of decarbonisation and zero emission vehicles.
+Despite the pressures of Covid and the significant drop in passenger numbers, the focus on sustainability has continued.